hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **Why?** Prevents holding positions indefinitely - especially important for losing trades.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 29 adds a time-based exit that forces the position to close after a maximum number of bars, regardless of profit or loss.
+We check if this feature is enabled by testing if the max bars parameter is greater than zero, then compare our bars in trade counter against that limit.
+If we've held the position too long, we set the should exit flag and use StringFormat to create a descriptive exit reason that includes the actual bar limit.
+This is particularly useful for preventing positions from being held indefinitely when the trend stalls, and it can help enforce trading discipline by limiting your exposure time."

 ```mql5
    // Time-based exit - force close after max bars
    if(InpMaxBarsInTrade > 0 && barsInTrade >= InpMaxBarsInTrade)